 - Multi-word hashtags

 The sentiment accuracy for most Search queries in a supported language is estimated to be between 60-75%.
-While studies have shown that two humans will agree on the sentiment of tweets just 80% of the time, Listen continues to test models on the widest range of use cases possible, rather than just those which may achieve the highest level of accuracy (for example, product reviews).
+While studies have shown that two humans will agree on the sentiment of posts (tweets) just 80% of the time, Listen continues to test models on the widest range of use cases possible, rather than just those which may achieve the highest level of accuracy (for example, product reviews).

-How is Emotion Calculated?
+How is emotion calculated?

 Listen will classify mention emotion as one of six universal emotions defined by famous psychologist: anger, disgust, fear, joy, surprise, or sadness.